vladimirpierre/Azure_VNet_Peering/README.md

 <h2>What is VNet Peering </h2>

-The traceroute command is used on Linux systems, and it is used to show how a host connects to a remote host or system on the network.
+<p>The traceroute command is used on Linux systems, and it is used to show how a host connects to a remote host or system on the network.
 It also displays the path and time the communication takes to reach the remote host.
-Similarly, on Windows systems, the tracert command can be used for the same purpose.
+Similarly, on Windows systems, the tracert command can be used for the same purpose. </p>